JPvRiel/docker-rsyslog/README.md

 `$fromhost` vs `$hostname`:

 - `$fromhost` syslog property can be more reliable than `$hostname` property when dealing with syslog clients that don't follow RFC syslog formats which can cause the client provided hostname to be missing or not correctly interpreted.
-- `$fromhost` can evaulate to either the FQDN of the source host or an IP if no DNS reverse lookup is available.
+- `$fromhost` can evaluate to either the FQDN of the source host or an IP if no DNS reverse lookup is available.

-Due to syslog impstats being sent via the syslog engine itself, the `$rawmsg` property lacks the standard syslogheaders, if  `rsyslog_support_metadata_formats=on`, then `"format": "NA_internal_rsyslogd-pstats"` is and `"pri-valid": false` and `header-valid": false` are set becasue there is no RFC spec header to inspect ude to it being internal to the syslog engine.
+Due to syslog impstats being sent via the syslog engine itself, the `$rawmsg` property lacks the standard syslogheaders, if  `rsyslog_support_metadata_formats=on`, then `"format": "NA_internal_rsyslogd-pstats"` is and `"pri-valid": false` and `header-valid": false` are set because there is no RFC spec header to inspect ude to it being internal to the syslog engine.

 As per [formats
 Tutorial: Sending impstats Metrics to Elasticsearch Using Rulesets and Queues](https://www.rsyslog.com/tutorial-sending-impstats-metrics-to-elasticsearch-using-rulesets-and-queues/), it can be useful to track how many messages rsyslog processes.
 Also: